marciob/Etheremon/README.md

 4. Initialize the auto-generated files by running yarn initialize in the root directory.
 5. Initialize the PRIVATE_KEY environment variable with the default Anvil private key by running echo "PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80" > packages/contracts/.env.
 6. Use the yarn dev command in the root directory to start the game locally.

+## How to Play

+To play Etheremon, follow these steps:

+1. Install MetaMask or another compatible Ethereum wallet.
+2. Navigate to the Etheremon website.
+3. Create a new account and select a character to play as.
+4. Use the arrow keys to navigate your character around the map.
+5. Encounter monsters as you explore the world, and use your character's abilities to defeat them.
+6. Use the game's AI opponent to battle against for an additional challenge.